-- 62. I recommend, as proposed in paragraph 126, that, provided orders Introduction of the new on the report are received in time to make this possible, the new assessments be given currency from the kharif harvest of Sambat 1960.
+I recommend, as proposed in paragraph 126, that, provided orders 62. on the report are received in time to make this possible, the Introduction of the new new assessments be given currency from the kharif harvest assessment. of Sambat 1960.
 The submission of the Assessment Report so late in the year has been very inconvenient.
-The report reached me on the 16th September 1903 only and the time which I have been able to devote to this review has been all too short, considering that I have had to attend to other work and my health has been indifferent. - Revenue Retablishment record establishment are complicated by the fact that, since measurement, the Nowshera Tahsil has ceased to exist as separate administrative charge, and the tract dealt with as the Nowshera Tahsil has been transferred partly to the Manawar (or Bhimbar) Tahsil, partly to the Rampur-Rajaori Tahsil and partly to the Kotli Tahsil.
-The proposal that, for the present, four kánúngos should be appointed, seems to me suitable.
-Two of these ránúngos will be posted to those villages (almost half the tahsil) incorporated in the Manawar Tahsil, and one each to the villages incorporated in the Kobli and Rampur Tahsils.
-When the two latter tabsils are re-settled, the question of extending the areas in charge of the two latter kánúngos will be
+The report reached me on the 16th September 1903 only and the time which I have been able to devote to this review has been all too short, considering that I have had to attend to other work and my health has been indifferent.

+The proposals in regard to the appointment of a sufficient land 63. record establishment are complicated by the fact that, Revonue Establishment. since measurement, the Nowshera Tabsil has ceased to exist as a separate administrative charge, and the tract dealt with as the Nowshera Tahsil has been transferred partly to the Manawar (or Bhimbar) Tahsil, partly to the Rampur-Rajaori l'absil and partly to the Kotli Tabsil.
+The proposal that, for the present, four kanungos should be appointed, seems to me suitable.
+Two of these kánúngos will be posted to those villages (almost half the tahsil) incorporated in the Manawar Tahsil, and one each to the villages incorporated in the Kotli and Rampur Tahsils.
+When the two latter tahsils are re-settled, the question of extending the areas in charge of the two latter kánúngos will be considered.

-The new patwaris' charges and the number of patwaris required will form the subject of a separate reference.
+The new patwarís' charges and the number of patwarís required will form the subject of a separato reference.

-64. The proposals of the Settlement Officer contained in paragraph 125 as to the malba dehi, or common village expenses, will no doubt commend themselves to the Members of the State Council.
+64. The proposals of the Settlement Officer contained in paragraph 128 Malba expenses. as to the malba dehi, or common village expenses, will no doubt commend themselves to the Members of the State Council.